Conservation and restoration of ivory objects: X-Radiography

 X-ray can be used to look at the type of ivory it could be, if there are two separate pieces of ivory attached to each other, if there are nails/screws holding them together either from its original creators or for restoration work.

 DNA analysis

 DNA analysis is a more precise method of identification as it can identify if it is an African or Asian elephant and even specific areas from within a country that the ivory may belong to.
 This method requires a small sample of ivory where the mitochondrial and microsatellite DNA can be isolated and compared.

-Contact a professional

-Ivory is extremely sensitive and reactive, if it is broken or extremely dirty please contact a professional conservator to conduct the repairs and extensive cleaning.

 Ethical concerns

 With the dramatic decline in population for African and Asian elephants along with poaching there are certain laws and regulations for ivory.